Home | resource library | The Power of Connections

 Why Connections Matter

-Connecting with other families can be transformative.
+Connecting with other families can be lifechanging.
 It strengthens advocacy efforts and empowers us to improve programs and services for our children and communities.
-Whether you’re working to change a school policy or influence legislation, having other parents by your side can make the difference.
+Whether you’re working to change school policy or influence legislation, having other parents by your side can be powerful.
 Support can include attending public hearings together or writing letters to decision-makers.

 The Wisconsin Family Leadership Institute (WiFLI) offers in-person and virtual sessions to help parents gain confidence and skills to participate in community decision-making.
 Applications for the Spring 2026 WiFLI Foundations program are now open, and a virtual leadership series will return next fall.